TanguyBarthelemy/JD-Tutorials/doc/JDemetra+_quick_installation_guide_EN.md

 To start the application, run the file **nbdemetra64.exe** located in the following subfolder “… .4-bin”

+ℹ️ Remark: You can create shortcuts to the executable files if you want to launch them from another folder (Desktop, project folder…).

 - in the v3.x family:
   [here](https://github.com/jdemetra/jdplus-main/releases)